maxfahl/ng2-slide-down/README.md

 Outputs:

 - `(slide-start)="slideStart($event)"`
-	- Emitted before the slide animation starts, the value emitted is a boolean indicating if the content is currently visible or not.
+	- Emitted before the slide animation starts, the value emitted is a boolean indicating if the content is currently visible.
 - `(slide-end)="slideEnd($event)"`
-	- Emitted when the slide animation has finished, , the value emitted is a boolean indicating if the content is currently visible or not.
+	- Emitted when the slide animation has finished, the value emitted is a boolean indicating if the content is currently visible.

 ## Worth noting